 Mental health human rights work in 2002/3 saw Andrew bring a leading test case against the government for delays in scheduling Mental Health Tribunals.
 This case saw Andrew give interviews on Radio 5 Live, Radio 4’s Today Programme and on Channel 4 News.

-In his spare time, Andrew writes children's books.
-His has his own website at www.andrewguile.com.
+In his spare time, Andrew writes children’s books.
+You can visit his own website at www.andrewguile.com.

 Andrew is also a long-suffering Brighton & Hove Albion fan and regularly drives to the south coast to watch them lose.
 Their recent elevation to the premier league is as much a surprise to him as it is to everyone else.
-Andrew not working, writing and spending time with his family, Andrew loves going to the cinema, reading and playing football.
+Andrew, when not working, writing and spending time with his family, loves going to the cinema, reading and playing football.